-4.1.
-LOD Observations and Atmospheric Excitations
+4.1 LOD Observations and Atmospheric Excitations

-[19] The top two curves in Figure 1 show observed LOD change (the thin curve) and excitations from the NCEP reanalysis atmospheric wind (surface to 10 mbar) and pressure.
+The top two curves in Figure 1 show observed LOD change (the light curve) and excitations from the NCEP reanalysis atmospheric wind (surface to 10 mb) and pressure.
 The time series are purposely offset for clarity.
-The difference between observed LOD and atmospheric, or the residual LOD change unaccounted for by the atmosphere is shown in the middle of Figure 1 (thin curve).
+The difference between observed LOD and atmospheric, or the residual LOD change unaccounted for by the atmosphere is shown in the middle of Figure 1 (light curve).
 The LOD residuals are apparently dominated by some long-term and decadal variations presumed to be related to coremantle coupling.
-A strong 5.6 year oscillation also exists in the residual LOD change (i.e., LOD - AAM) [Abarca del Rio et al., 2000; Chen et al., 2005], which is not properly explained yet.
-To focus the comparison on a few years or shorter timescales, we estimate the low-frequency signals using a low-pass filter with a cutoff frequency of 1 cycle in 4 years (shown with the thick curve in the middle of Figure 1).
-After these low-frequency signals are further removed, the residual LOD change is show in the bottom of Figure 1.
+A strong 5.6-year oscillation also exists in the residual LOD change (i.e., LOD - AAM) [Abarca del Rio et al. 2000; Chen and Wilson, 2004], which is not properly explained yet.
+To focus the comparison on a few years or shorter time scales, we estimate the low frequency signals using a low pass filter with a cutoff frequency of 1 cycle in 4 years (shown with the dark solid curve in the middle of Figure 1).
+After these low frequency signals are further removed, the residual LOD change is show in the bottom of Figure 1.